How to Buy a Prefabricated Home

 STEP 1:

 Choose a building site.
 When buying a prefabricated home, you need to have a building site chosen in advance.
 This is important for 2 reasons.
-STEP 2:

 Browse for a prefab manufacturer.
 Choosing a prefab manufacturer differs from choosing a builder for a site-built home, because each manufacturer produces their own style of home.
-STEP 3:

 Ensure that you understand which expenses are covered in the manufacturer's pricing model.
 Make sure you understand exactly what is included in the manufacturer's price.
 Sometimes the price will include the entire home, but will not include transportation and site work costs for getting the building to the site and installing it.
 Other pricing models may exclude all finishes, furnishings, or even electrical and mechanical equipment.